wattsworth/joule/README.rst

 Installation
 ------------

-Joule requires Python 3.6 or later.
+Joule requires Python 3.10 or later.
 Install Joule by running:

   $> python3 setup.py install

+It is also available through PyPi:

+  $> pip3 install joule

-To run the Joule daemon, first configure your system with:
+To run the Joule daemon, you must have a PostgreSQL database running with the TimescaleDB extension installed.
+Full instructions on installing TimescaleDB can be found at https://docs.timescale.com/latest/getting-started/installation A script to automate the installation process on Ubuntu is included in this repository:

+  $> sudo ./install-postgresql.sh

+A script to create a database with the TimescaleDB extension is also included:

+  $> sudo -u postgres psql < ./postgresql-bootstrap.sql

+NOTE: It is strongly recommended to change the default password in the bootstrap script before running it.
+Once the database has been configured you can initialize Joule using the appropriate DSN string:

-  $> sudo joule admin initialize
+  $> sudo joule admin initialize --dsn joule:joule@localhost:5432/joule

+Change the password to match your configuration.
-Then control the daemon as a system service:
+Finally, use systemctl to manage the daemon service:

   $> sudo systemctl [enable|disable|start|stop|status] joule

+To connect to the Joule daemon, use the command line client:

+  $> sudo -E joule admin authorize

+See https://wattsworth.net/joule for full documentation on using Joule.

 Tests
 -----